My name is Ashley Valencia.

 8. It’s tough finding men who can be present.

-You must be present.
-You cannot say ‘hey, let’s date exclusively’ then never have time for me.
+You cannot say ‘hey, let’s date exclusively’ and then never have time for me.

 10. Some men expect love too quickly.

 Do not expect me to fall in love with you quickly.

 An independent woman has already been through a ton of heartbreak.